devkristie/portfolio/README.md

 - Navigate through the website portfolio using the left and right arrows to preview images of each website.
 Click the "View Website" button to access the live website and the "View Source Code" button to preview its source code.
 Expand details about the website and technologies used by clicking on the "Show More" container or arrow.
 To minimize information displayed, click on the "Show Less" container or arrow.
 - To inquire about my services or if you have any questions, please complete the form and click the submit button located at the form's bottom.
 - Utilize the footer for easy website navigation or to return to the top of the page.
 Additionally, find links to the website credits and the copyright notice located at the bottom of the page.
+- To review information regarding privacy and cookie policies, click on the Privacy Policy link located at the bottom of the page.

 **Functionality Overview:**

 - My product is designed to showcase my services and portfolio effectively.
 Users can easily navigate through different sections using the top navigation bar.
 - Explore a personalized profile section with information about services, an image, and an inspiring quote.
 - Dive into a portfolio showcase displaying websites I've created to demonstrate my skills.
 Interested visitors can reach out to me through a contact form.
-- The footer provides convenient navigation, credits, and copyright information.
+- The footer provides convenient navigation, credits, copyright information and the privacy policy link.

 Key actions include exploring services, viewing the portfolio, contacting me, and navigating the website seamlessly.

 **Support:**